 During the children's first term in the nursery and reception classes, their teacher begins to record the skills of each child on entry to the school.
 This assessment forms an important part of the future curriculum planning for each child.
-The Development Matters bands are used to assess children's progress termly and the children are assessed against the foundation stage profile at the end of reception.
+The Foundation Stage Profile is used to assess children's progress termly and at the end of the year.